-I’ve no idea but I do know that a 9-mile hill walk means if I want my kids to retain their social graces, we’ll need to take lunch (preferably not relying on any cafés, in case we’re late getting there), and I’ll add sweets and treats because I’m not above bribery.
+I’ve no idea but I do know that a 9-mile hill walk means if I want my kids to retain their social graces, we’ll need to take lunch (preferably not relying on any cafés, in case we’re not there by lunchtime), and I’ll add sweets and treats because I’m not above bribery.
 Also I routinely carry a multi-tool, first aid kit, coats, jumpers, several litres of water and a thin rope (mostly used as a dog lead extension or impromptu tree swing, but if anyone gets scared at the top today, I can harness them to me and give them an extra bit of confidence).

 Already my pack’s bulging, but that’s OK because I have minions.